What does Casimir mean?

 Charted below is the baby name popularity of Casimir for boys.
 Casimir was first listed in 1890-1899 and reached its top rank of #435 in the U.S. during 1910-1919, but is not ranked at the moment.
 (2014 Birth Statistics)

 Below is a charted comparison of the usage of the boy name Casimir and corresponding names.
-The only other popular alternative form of Casimir ranked in the Top 1000 is Casey (#530 last year).
-These forms of Casimir were popular as birth names during 1980-1989 (adoption of 0.458%) and are somewhat less widespread today (adoption 0.235%, 49% less), with forms like Casimir becoming somewhat dated.
+Popular alternative forms of Casimir ranked in the Top 2000 are Casey (#530 last year), Casmir and Casimiro.
+These forms of Casimir were popular as birth names in 1990 (adoption of 0.2%) and have become much less widespread since (adoption 0.03%, 86% less), with forms like Casimir becoming somewhat dated.